-I was told that not every graft would hold and some would fail.
-That’s normal apparently and I would need a follow up procedure in 2-3 years time.
+Also, I was told that not every graft would hold and some would fail.
+That’s normal apparently and I would need a follow-up procedure several years after the initial procedure.

-This would be an opportunity for the surgeon to check for any failed grafts and unevenness in my hair and calculate a price for the next round of treatment.
+This would be an opportunity for the surgeon to check for any failed grafts and unevenness in my hair and calculate a new hair transplant price for the next round of treatment.

-You can find a nifty hair transplant calculator on this website, although it did underestimate the amount of grafts I needed by about 10%, it’s still worth exploring.
+You can find a nifty hair transplant calculator on this website, although it did underestimate the number of grafts I needed by about 10%, it’s still worth exploring.

 You can use this Norwood scale to estimate how much work you’ll need.
 There are several clinics online that provide guides prices based on this scale.